els2466/api-example-django/README.md

 who introduced you to the project.
 We try to minimize setup friction, but sometimes things go wrong, and we genuinely appreciate feedback about how to make things better!

+This is the version of the Hackathon by Ed Sterling.